snowyivu/ShinyColors/src/README.md

 This type of tool that modifies game files is not allowed per the game Terms of Service.
 Please use at your own risk!!!
 We are not responsible for any actions taken towards your account if you use this translation tool.
 ## WARNING!!!

+## Updates
+Once you have the patch set up, it will grab future updates automatically.
+The only exception to this is if there is a change in the Shiny Colors game code, at which point tampermonkey should detect there is a new script to download.
+If tampermonkey doesn't automatically detect it, you should still get an @everyone ping in the discord prompting you to re-download the script from the links below.

 ## Installing on Desktop
 1. It's recommended to run this patch on Chrome
 2. First install the [Tampermonkey](https://tampermonkey.net/) extension